UtrechtUniversity/programming-cafe/exercises/Julia/Installation.md

 If you are reluctant to install VS Code because of its tracking options, you can use [VS Codium](https://vscodium.com/).
 It is the same IDE, but without tracking (for what it's worth).
 I do not know how it affects work with Julia Extension, but [tracking in the extension is disabled, unless you opt in](https://github.com/julia-vscode/julia-vscode/wiki/Privacy-Policy).

+# Terminal commands

+Once in VS Code, you can either create scripts (a text file with a `.jl` extension) and run them interactively or start the terminal *within* VS Code and run Julia commands in the same way as in the REPL.